 - Though The Fighter takes place in Lowell, Massachusetts, the Southie stereotype is in full force.
 It probably doesn't help that Mark Wahlberg is the star.

 - In Ted, you have Ted's girlfriend Tammy Lynn.
 Her Southie accent and upbringing is so strong that it makes her hate John's girlfriend Lori (who's much more well off) on instinct.
 Also, no one can figure out what she's saying.

 - In The Heat, Mullins' family are all very classic Southies, being Irish, crude, thick accents and a series of paintings showing Jesus playing for various Boston sports teams.

 - As All Souls shows, this trope does have some basis in Real Life.
 In the 1970s and 80s, this was one of the worst places in the country to live in, as Michael MacDonald found out growing up there.

 - In The Black Dagger Brotherhood novels, Butch is an Irish-American cop from Southie who chain smokes, drinks scotch, consorts with whores, occasionally indulges in police brutality (though few object) and otherwise tries to fulfill every applicable stereotype he can think of.
 Then he finds out he's a vampire.

-- Faith Lehane from Buffy the Vampire Slayer is a Southie.
+- Buffy the Vampire Slayer: Faith Lehane is a Southie.
 But the actress playing her, Eliza Dushku, was raised in Watertown, a city near Boston, and isn't.

-- One of Echo's imprinted personalities in Dollhouse, Jordan (a backup singer and secret bodyguard for a pop star) claims to be a Southie as well - and is also played by Dushku.
+- Dollhouse: One of Echo's imprinted personalities, Jordan (a backup singer and secret bodyguard for a pop star) claims to be a Southie as well - and is also played by Dushku.